Sampson-Lee/Rail-Detection/README.md

 </p>
 <!-- ![image](./images/dataset_collection.png) -->

-:star: You can download the dataset by sending an email to li.xin.peng@outlook.com.
-You are supposed to download an agreement form, fill the information and sign in, send the scanned file to the email.
+:star: You can download the dataset by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLSemB6S2Oai4oC_mI2jxYb-KVfOVflmqY1scxEUtV24_-YP0aQ/viewform).
 An email with dataset download link will come to you.